valor30/PRODIGY_WD_01/README.md

-# Noise Earphones Landing Page
+# Noise Earphones Landing Page🎧

 This is a responsive landing page for NOISE earphones, built using HTML, CSS, and JavaScript.
 The page features smooth scrolling, dynamic navigation, and reveal animations to create a seamless and engaging user experience.